-5.8.1 Interest on Loans
+4.7.1 Interest on Loans

-Interest income on loans and discount with advanced interest are recognized periodically using the effective interest method of amortization.
-On the other hand, interest income on loans and discount with no advanced interest are recognized on accrual basis.
-The accrual basis of recognition of interest income however, ceases when the loans and discount account is already past due.
+Interest income on loans and discounts with advanced interest are recognized periodically using the effective interest method of amortization.
+On the other hand, interest income on loans and discounts with no advanced interest are recognized on an accrual basis.
+The accrual basis of recognition of interest income, however, ceases when the loans and discount account is already past due.